 You will learn a mixture of generic engineering skills that will be transferable between most engineering roles such as interpreting engineering drawings, engineering measurement, mechanical and electrical principles and engineering mathematics.
 You will also develop a complex set of engineering skills that are specific to the role within your employer such as Fabrication and Welding, CNC Machining, Mechanical or Electrical Maintenance, CAD or Engineering Technical Support.

-The apprenticeship would traditionally be completed over the course of three and a half years and at the end of the apprenticeship, you will have completed a Level 3 Engineering Manufacture Apprenticeship Framework or a Level 3 Engineering Technician Apprenticeship Standard.
-In addition, you will have gained a number of qualifications which will typically include a level 2 practical workshop qualification, a level 3 technical certificate (such as a BTEC or equivalent) and a level 3 vocational qualification (such as an NVQ or equivalent)
+The apprenticeship would traditionally be completed over the course of three and a half years and at the end of the apprenticeship, you will have completed a Level 3 Engineering Technician Apprenticeship Standard, Engineering Fitter Standard, Metal Fabricator Standard or Plate Welder Standard.
+In addition, in most case you will have gained a number of qualifications which could typically include a level 3 technical certificate (such as a BTEC or equivalent) and a level 3 vocational qualification (such as an NVQ or equivalent).

 Below are a selection of our most asked questions: